 Oliver Badgio, chief brand officer for the restaurant group, calls the restaurant’s layout a “collection of intimate spaces.”
 There’s about 10 different dining zones, including private booths with glass walls and a view of the kitchen.
 “Each room has different energy, music, and acoustics.”

 The entire project costs about $8 million and will employ about 250.
 The Agenda has been covering Charlotte development for more than five years, and Steak 48 is the most expensive restaurant project we’ve encountered (by well over a million).

 Concept: Steak 48 is a modern update to the classic American steakhouse experience.
 It’s owned by brothers Jeffrey and Michael Mastro, along with their father, Dennis Mastro, and partner Scott Troilo.
 They have locations in Houston, Philadelphia, and Chicago.

-Menu: Expect quality cuts of steak including USDA Prime and Wagyu beef and creative appetizers and side dishes, like their Alaskan king crab, rock shrimp mac and cheese, or crispy shrimp deviled eggs.
+Menu: Expect quality cuts of steak including USDA Prime and Wagyu beef and creative appetizers and side dishes, like their Alaskan king crab, rock shrimp mac and cheese, and crispy shrimp deviled eggs.

 Location: Apex SouthPark, a new development on the corner of Sharon Road and Morrison Boulevard.
-This means SouthPark will be stuffed with high-end steakhouses.
+This means SouthPark will be filled with high-end steakhouses.
 Oak Steakhouse, Del Frisco’s, The Palm, Ruth’s Chris, and Steak 48 are all within one mile of each other.

 What the developer Childress Klein says: “To have the Mastro family bring Steak 48 to Apex SouthPark is further evidence of Charlotte’s standing among the most desirable markets in the nation,” says Chris Thomas of Childress Klein.
 “Steak 48 will help us set the tone as it offers the SouthPark community a distinctive dining experience.”